rfomra05/A-B-Testing-Tale-of-Two-Campaigns/README.md

 Business Recommendation:
 1. Optimize the Test Campaign: It has potential but requires cost optimization to lower the cost per purchase.
 2. Leverage Control Campaign Learnings: The higher add-to-cart rate in the Control Campaign suggests users were more motivated to add items to the cart, so refining the Test Campaign’s user journey could be a key improvement.
-3. Next Steps: Consider further A/B testing on additional variables, such as ad creatives or targeting strategies, to boost performance while reducing costs.

 ## Next Steps